Buyao: Wei, Jin, Northern and Southern dynasties

-According to the Murong Hui zaiji (慕容廆載記; lit.
-'Chronicles of Murong Hui') of the Jin shu, Mohuba, the Murong Xianbei leader, introduced the buyao ornaments to his people by copying it from the Chinese.
+According to the of the Jin Shu, Mohuba, the Murong Xianbei leader, introduced the buyao ornaments to his people by copying it from the Chinese.
 Initially, the Murong clan lived in the Liaodong regions, but during the Cao Wei dynasty, they migrated to the Liaoxi regions.
 When Mohuba saw the people of Yan and Dai wearing the buyao guan, he ordered all his people to tie their hair and wear the buyao guan.
 The buyao crown largely disappeared when the Tuoba Xianbei conquered Northern China.

 Tang dynasty

 In the Tang dynasty, golden buyao which were decorated with flowers and birds were favoured by the Empresses.
 The Tang dynasty empresses would attach their buyao to their ceremonial wig.
 Buyao were also worn by the Tang dynasty upper-class women.

 Types and designs

 Dragons and phoenix designs were typically used to decorate the buyao Other shapes and decorations included: